AntonVanAssche/music-controls.nvim/README.md

 Features I plan on adding in the foreseeable future:

--   [ ] Add loop functionality.
+-   [X] Add loop functionality.
-    -   'on', 'track' and 'playlist'
+    -   'None', 'Track' and 'Playlist'
 -   [X] Add shuffle functionality.
     -   'toggle'
 -   [ ] To be continued...